 Shareholders in the Fund may ask for their shares to be converted into another Share Class at any time.
 However, the conversion right is subject to compliance with the conditions applicable to the Share Class into which they are planning to convert their shares.
-For instance, shareholders may ask for their shares to be converted into a Share Class reserved for Institutional Investors (as defined in Chapter VIII.
-"SHARES") only if they are themselves Institutional Investors.
+For instance, shareholders may ask for their shares to be converted into a Share Class reserved for Institutional Investors (as defined in Chapter "IX.
+SHARES") only if they are themselves Institutional Investors.
 Shareholders who want such a conversion may submit their request to the Fund in writing using the same information as that requested for redeeming shares.
 The information must specify the address where any potential conversion balance paid should be sent, and the request must be accompanied by the old share certificate, if issued.

-Any conversion request must be received by the Administrative Agent:
+Any conversion request must be received by the Fund Administrator:

-- by 12.00pm (Luxembourg time) on the Valuation Date in question for the Europe Small Sub-Fund; and - by 12.00pm (Luxembourg time) on the Valuation Date in question for the France Small Sub-Fund.
+- by 12.00pm (Luxembourg time) on the Valuation Date in question for the Europe Small Sub-Fund; - by 12.00pm (Luxembourg time) on the Valuation Date in question for the France Small & Mid Sub-Fund; - by 12.00pm (Luxembourg time) on the Valuation Date in question for the Europe Mid Sub-Fund.